jmacadie/jrpl_sinatra/README.md

 To run rubocop (to check for coding style violations):
   - `$ rake rubocop`

-To run both tests and Rubocop, run the defailt rake task:
+To run both tests and Rubocop, run the default rake task:
   - `$ rake`